evili/django_wsgi_deployer/README.md

-# ALPHA CODE -- DON'T USE IT

 django_deployer
 ===============

 Django Projects Deployer.
 It tries to automate deploying of Django projects/apps into an existing Apache/WSGI server.

 You should prepare your apache httpd to serve WSGI scripts from a certain directory (default: /var/www/wsgi).
 Then you could edit a cfg file like this:

 ###### myproject.cfg
     [deploy]